-- Provide at least two points of connection to the off-campus system, with interconnection on the campus - Upgrade the on-campus system wherever it will be part of the LWD main distribution network
+- Provide at least two points of connection to the off-campus system, with interconnection on the campus. - Upgrade the on-campus system wherever it will be part of the LWD main distribution network. - + Lakewood Water District is an independent district e.g., not a city agency and secures its water fully from groundwater sources.

-- Provide a through-campus connection to the existing LWD reservoir east of the former golf course site - Provide appropriate metering and backflow prevention at all points where the LWD mains will connect to WSH-maintained distribution lines
+- Provide a through-campus connection to the existing LWD reservoir east of the former golf course site. - Provide appropriate metering and backflow prevention at all points where the LWD mains will connect to WSH-maintained distribution lines.